johron/pues/README.md

-    default = -- "run" or "build" -- if run and build in config then build will be default if none is set or build if only build and so on build = {} -- shell command for building run = {} -- shell command for running, additional arguments in command are supplied to first entry in `run` } -- if these (^^^) parameters are missing they will be treated as false or nil
+    default = -- "run" or "build" -- if run and build in config then build will be default if none is set or build if only build and so on build = {} -- shell command for building run = {} -- shell command for running, additional arguments in command are supplied to first entry in `run` marked = {} -- files marked for replacing %{name} to the project name or other variables } -- if these (^^^) parameters are missing they will be treated as false or nil
 ```